Art Auctions

 Imagine sending a $20,000 painting to Goodwill.
 It has happened.
 Many incredibly valuable pieces sit unnoticed for many years.

-Whether you’ve just inherited a bunch of belongings or are just trying to downsize a bit, you’re better off steering clear of the donation box until you’ve had an expert have a look at your paintings, photographs, and other art pieces.
+Whether you’ve just inherited a bunch of belongings or are just trying to downsize a bit, you’re better off steering clear of the donation box until you’ve had an expert have a look at your oil paintings, photographs, and other art pieces.
 You may just have a lot of money sitting on your walls, and if you’re not an antiques expert you’d be hard-pressed to tell.
 (For more info, see our page on How Valuable Is Your Antique Painting?
 Easy Ways to Tell If You Should Sell Your Painting at Auction.)

 Edward Hill 1879 - Old Man of Mountain Signed painting - sold for $10,000 at our December 2021 auction from a Providence estate